nickhedley/gridtwin-za/RESULTS.md

-Measured on the entry's own settings - Seriti scenario, `newCcgtMW` 0, `coalDecomMW` 32000 leaving about 10 GW, `coalFlexPct` 100, 20 GW at 10 hours, and wind and solar read as TOTALS so `newWindMW = 50000 - FIXED.windMW`:
+Measured on the entry's own settings - Seriti scenario, `newCcgtMW` 0, `coalDecomMW` 32000 leaving about 10 GW, `coalFlexPct` 100, 20 GW at 10 hours, and and wind and solar read as TOTALS: enter newWindMW 45,388 for 50,000 MW total, newPvMW 56,729 for 60,000 MW total.

 ```
 50 GW wind / 60 GW solar     published        measured 15 Sep